bdwilson/hubitat/SmarterBulbs/README.md

 - Using an APC UPS, and running apcupsd on Linux to monitor the UPS status

-Modify /etc/apcupsd/apccontrol and look for "mainsback" and add the curl command below using the URL from #1 below:
+Modify /etc/apcupsd/apccontrol and look for "mainsback" and add the curl command below using the URL from #1 below.
+You can also add additional refresh calls by putting a <code>sleep 1</code> inbetween the curl calls:
 <pre>
     mainsback)
     if [ -f /etc/apcupsd/powerfail ] ; then